isomerpages/imda-pixel/pages/Incubatees.md

 					</tr>
 				</table>
 				<b>AUGMENTEED</b></a>
-				<br><span style="font-size:0.8em; line-height:0.8em;">Augmenteed is a platform designed for industrial companies to digitize and deploy automated and optimized workflows for field service technicians</span>
+				<br><span style="font-size:0.8em; line-height:0.8em;">A platform designed for industrial companies to digitize and deploy automated and optimized workflows for field service technicians</span>
 		</td>
 	</tr>
 	<!-- ROW 2 -->